top of page

 +

-It is a project created and curated by Lilian Fraiji (LABVERDE) and Maria Lusillo (CAB) as a case of study for innovation in transdisciplinary field research methodologies and its development has the curation of Margaux Schwab (Foodculture Days) and Irène Hediger (AiL), and has the collaboration of the artists Jorge Menna Barreto, Seba Calfuqueo, Maya Minder, as well as the association of the scientist Juli Simon, Patricia Silva Flores, Martina Peter and Benjamin Dauphin.
-The Amazon field Research also has the partnership of the mycologist Noemia Ishikawa and the anthropologist Rosi Waikhon.
+Fungi Cosmology is a project co-created by Labverde (Brazil), CAB Patagonia (Chile), artists-in-labs program (CH), foodculturedays (CH), is curated by Lilian Fraiji, Maria Luisa Murillo, Irène Hediger and Margaux Schwab, has the collaboration of the artists Jorge Menna Barreto (Brazil), Maya Minder (CH), Sebastian Calfuqueo (Chile) Valentina Serrati (Chile), as well as the association of the scientist Juli Simon (Brazil), Patricia Silva-Flores (Chile), Martina Peter and Benjamin Dauphin (CH).
+The Amazon field Research also has the partnership of the mycologist Noemia Ishikawa.

 logos_1 FUNGI UPDATED.png